• Skip to main content

 Versión en español

-You may be wondering how I’m bringing this recipe that consists of wine syrup and meringue; well, there’s another way of making it, and it turns out just as delicious — and in my opinion, it’s much safer and simple to make.
+There's another way of making it, and it turns out just as delicious—and, in my opinion, it's much safer and simpler to make.
 Try it and let me know what you think.

-This is a simple dessert, but also a very creative one.
-It makes use of 2 ingredients that are typically leftovers: egg whites and leftover wine.
+This is a simple dessert but also a very creative one.
+It uses two ingredients that are typically leftovers: egg whites and leftover wine.

 Can I do it the day before?

-In general, it is richer fresh, but if you don’t have a choice, you can make it the day before and give it a vigorous whip by hand or with the mixer before serving.
+Generally, it is richer fresh, but if you don't have a choice, you can make it the day before and vigorously whip it by hand or with the mixer before serving.

 With this recipe, does all the alcohol in the wine evaporate?

-No. If you wish, you can heat the wine and flambe it (light the surface) before using it in the recipe.
+No. If you wish, heat the wine and flambé it (light the surface) before using it in the recipe.
 That removes the most amount of alcohol.

 What other flavors can I give it?

-Any essence is good for flavoring, for example, vanilla or orange.
+Any essence, such as vanilla or orange, is good for flavoring.
 The extracts are added at the end when the meringue is ready.
-You can also use coffee dissolved in the same amount of liquid as wine.
+You can also use coffee dissolved in the same liquid as wine.

 Can I use other wines for the wine meringue?